Rajeevan25/Simple_Python_Chatbot/README.md

 # Simple_Python_Chatbot
 #Chatbot Using NLTK and Machine Learning
-This project implements a simple chatbot using NLTK for text preprocessing and a trained model for responding to user input.
+#This project implements a simple chatbot using NLTK for text preprocessing and a trained model for responding to user input.
 The chatbot processes user queries, cleans the text, and provides relevant responses based on the trained data.

-Features
+#Features
 Text Preprocessing: Tokenization, lemmatization, and case normalization using NLTK.
 Interactive Chat: Allows users to input text and receive meaningful responses.
 Error Handling: Ensures NLTK resources are downloaded and any missing components are handled gracefully.
-Files
+3Files
 train.py: Script for training the chatbot model with pre-defined intents. test.py: Script for testing and interacting with the chatbot.
-Requirements
+#Requirements
 Python 3.7+
 Libraries:
 NLTK